5 Japanese Software Immersion Programs to Learn in a Flash

 Be sure to try all the different options offered by each program rather than focusing on just one aspect.

-Now that you know how to use them, here is the breakdown on six of the best immersion software programs for learning Japanese!
+Now that you know how to use them, here is the breakdown on five of the best Japanese software immersion programs!

 Mango Languages offers a Japanese course developed by linguists and native Japanese-speaking instructors.